-A number of WordPress security plugins are available that will address most common security issues faced by WordPress site owners, such as preventing hackers from gaining access to vital areas of your site, protecting your website from malicious software, preventing unauthorized file uploads, etc.
+Several WordPress security plugins are available that will address most security issues faced by WordPress website owners, such as preventing hackers from accessing vital areas of your site, protecting your website from botnets, preventing unauthorized file uploads, etc.

-Most WordPress plugins address some but not all areas of WordPress security.
-One WordPress security plugin that does a comprehensive job of scanning, fixing and preventing issues that could lead to hackers accessing your site files and causing damage to your site is SecureScanPro.
+Many WordPress plugins address some but not all areas of WordPress security.
+One plugin that does a comprehensive job of scanning, fixing and preventing potential issues that could lead to hackers accessing your files and damaging your site is SecureScanPro.

-SecureScanPro is easy to install and easy to use, and does a great job of addressing most of the security areas that WordPress users need to address.
+SecureScanPro is easy to install and easy to use, and does a great job of fixing most of the security areas that WordPress users need to address.

-Another plugin you may want to consider using is BlogDefender.
+Another great plugin you may want to look at using is BlogDefender.

-This product is a package of WordPress security video tutorials, plugins and tools, plus a WordPress security PDF/DOC file.
+This product is a suite of WordPress security video tutorials, WordPress plugins and tools, plus a WordPress security PDF/DOC file.

-No matter what kind of business you run or plan to run online and how small you think your web presence is, you cannot afford to ignore the importance of web security.
+No matter what type of business you run or plan to run online and how small you think your web presence is, website security is something you simply cannot ignore.

-As a final reminder of the importance of keeping your websites protected, below is the advice given by a security expert to all WordPress users after the worldwide brute force attacks by botnets on WordPress in 2013 …
+As one last reminder, below is the advice given by a security expert to all WordPress users following the worldwide brute force attacks on WordPress in April 2013 …